 All new and transfer students for the fall semester will register for their classes during summer orientation.
 Students accepted for the spring semester will receive registration information and instructions in their acceptance packet.
 For further information contact the Student Records and Financial Services Office (1-800-4-ALFRED).

 Yes, we do accept many AP/CLEP/IB and college-level courses.
-We require an official transcript from AP/CLEP/IB or college transcripts to be sent to the Office of Enrollment Services.
+We require an official transcript from AP/CLEP/IB or college transcripts to be sent to the Student Records and Financial Services Office.
 The transcript will be evaluated by our transfer adviser.
 More information on transferring credits to Alfred State can be found on the Transfer Students page.

 Students who wish to be considered for some scholarships and intercollegiate sports must also submit SAT/ACT scores.

 Students wishing to be considered for the Bachelor of Architecture program should have a SAT score of 1100 (critical reading and math) or an ACT composite score of a 24.

 New students will need to fill out the SUNY application.
 The SUNY application is available at www.suny.edu .
 In order to consider your application for admission, we require an official high school transcript.
 Students who have completed college-level coursework should also supply official college transcripts.
 In some cases there may be additional information needed.
 To check on the status of your application, you can log in to the secure area of BannerWeb.